signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="EVSPlayer"></a>
 ### EVS Player

-The following mediaMin command lines convert example EVS pcaps (included in the .rar package or Docker container) to wav files:
+Although this is the mediaTest section of the Readme, some example mediaMin command lines are shown first, as they are the simplest, fastest way to convert example EVS pcaps (included in the .rar package or Docker container) to wav files:

 ```shell
 ./mediaMin -cx86 -i../pcaps/EVS_16khz_13200bps_CH_PT127_IPv4.pcap -L -d0xc11 -r20

 ./mediaMin -cx86 -i../pcaps/EVS_16khz_13200bps_FH_IPv4.pcap -L -d0xc11 -r20
 ```
-The above command lines will work on any EVS pcap, including full / compact header, EVS primary or AMR-WB IO compatibility modes, bitrate, etc. This is possible because mediaMin performs auto-detection on the pcap and dynamic session creation.
+The above command lines will work on any EVS pcap, regardless of header format, EVS primary or AMR-WB IO compatibility modes, bitrate, etc, thanks to mediaMin's RTP auto-detection and dynamic session creation capabilities.
 Output wav and G711 pcap files are produced on the mediaMin folder (cmd line options to control output file paths are given in mediaMin Command Line Quick-Reference below).

-To process the pcap faster than real-time, use a slight variation:
+To process pcaps faster than real-time, use a slight variation:
 ```shell
 ./mediaMin -cx86 -i../pcaps/EVS_16khz_13200bps_CH_PT127_IPv4.pcap -L -d0xc11 -r0.5